peter-evans/slash-command-dispatch/README.md

 Dispatching commands to be processed elsewhere keeps the workflow queue moving quickly.
 It essentially enables parallel processing of workflows.

-A additional benefit of dispatching is that it allows non-sensitive workloads to be run in public repositories to save using private repository Action minutes.
+A additional benefit of dispatching is that it allows non-sensitive workloads to be run in public repositories to save using private repository GitHub Action minutes.

 <div align="center"><img src="docs/assets/slash-command-dispatch.png" width="550"></div>